 Further Reading: A More Detailed Mumbai and Goa Coastal Route Itinerary (please note that my motorcycle road trip followed the same route but I chose different places to break the journey.
-The itinerary suggests above is the basis on the two journeys I have done on the coastal Maharashtra route).
+The itinerary suggested above is the basis of the two journeys I have done on the coastal Maharashtra route).

 One Day In Coastal Karnataka

 As soon as you exit South Goa and enter into Karnataka, the first highlight comes your way with River Kali flowing on one side and the Arabian Sea on the other.
-Karwar Beach is a famous tourist spot to stop by and enjoy the two waterbodies simultaneously, but if you will just look in the map, you will find the hidden gem of Devbag Beach, located only a few km before Karwar.
-From Devbagh, it’s possible to experience a Marvanthe like setting – with river Kali flowing on one side of you, and the Arabian Sea on the other.
+Karwar Beach is a famous tourist spot to stop by and enjoy the two waterbodies simultaneously, but if you just look at the map, you will find the hidden gem of Devbag Beach, located only a few km from Karwar.
+From Devbagh, it’s possible to experience a Marvanthe-like setting – with river Kali flowing on one side of you, and the Arabian Sea on the other.

 Concluding Delhi To Bangalore Road Trip

 When I originally planned my Delhi to Bangalore journey, I decided to go all the way to Mangalore (exploring Murudeshwar and Udupi, the south of Marvanthe) before finally moving to Bangalore and ending the trip.
 But because the weather was too hot and humid to ride in South India, I decided to cut short my trip from Marvanthe.
-And this hot weather was troubling since I reached Mumbai.
-The more south I went and the hotter and sweatier it only got.
-And this was during the winter months (December and January).
+This hot weather has troubled me since I reached Mumbai.
+The south I went and the hotter and sweatier it only got.
+This was during the winter months (December and January).
 Anyway, here’s more cribbing about the weather and the reason why I think South India Is Not Meant for Riding (currently writing the article).

 Now, coming back to the point… Marvanthe to Bangalore will take you to the green patches of Chickmangalur with proper mountain-like riding conditions for at least half of the journey (until you exit Chickmangalur and reach Balur.

-There are two almost parallel running routes for Marvanthe to Bangalore, but take the one that takes you from Marvanthe to Agumbe to Hassan and then Bangalore as that one is more scenic.
-At two points on the journey, near Agumbe sunset point, you will be dealing with around 20 hairpin bends, making the experience quite enjoyable.
-Located at nearly 1000m above sea level, Agumbe motorable pass is a local tourist attraction.
+There are two almost parallel running routes from Marvanthe to Bangalore, but take the one that takes you from Marvanthe to Agumbe to Hassan and then Bangalore as that one is more scenic.
+At two points on the journey, near Agumbe Sunset Point, you will be dealing with around 20 hairpin bends, making the experience quite enjoyable.
+Located at nearly 1000m above sea level, the Agumbe motorable pass is a local tourist attraction.

-Have you ever done Delhi to Bangalore road trip?
-Or some other equally long north to south India road trip?
+Have you ever done a Delhi to Bangalore road trip?
+Or some other equally long north-to-south India road trip?
 Where was it to?